There’s never a dull moment when Zlatan Ibrahimovic is around.

-This triumph remains the club’s only league title of the last 13 years and there’s no doubt Zlatan and Allegri were the chief architects.
+This triumph remains the club’s only league title of the decade and there’s no doubt Zlatan, along with Allegri, was the chief architect.

-During the season Zlatan had been compared to Milan legend Marco van Basten, a comparison that was legitimised when the Dutchman echoed such opinions himself.
+During the season, he had been compared to Milan legend Marco van Basten, a comparison that was legitimised when the Dutchman echoed such opinions himself.

-The 2010/11 season will also be remembered for the nature of Zlatan’s goals.
+The 2010/11 season will also be remembered for the nature of his goals.

-A bicycle kick against Fiorentina was the highlight but there were several trademark power strikes that still linger comfortably of the fans that were there to witness them live.
+A bicycle kick against Fiorentina was the highlight but there were several trademark power strikes that still linger in the memories of the fans that witnessed them live.